How to Manage Household-Generated Wastewater

 It mainly contains human feces, urine, toilet paper, and cleaners (if used).
 The “black” represents a sort of “keep-away” message referring to highly odorous solids and potentially harmful microorganisms like microbes, pathogens, viruses, bacteria… It also contains traces of diluted chemical (cleaners) and pharmaceutical (drugs) compounds.

 Raw blackwater cannot be released into nature.
-Given mostly organic nature of solids and contaminants, it can be treated in a natural (biological) decomposition process.
+Given the mostly organic nature of solids and contaminants, it can be treated in a natural (biological) decomposition process.

 Greywater (shower, bathtub, bath sink, washing machine)

 In general, it’s water mixed with disinfectants like soap, shampoo, conditioners, detergents, cleaners, personal care products (cosmetics, toothpaste, body lotions…), human sweat, solids (human hairs) … and the list can go on.
 These are mostly chemical products, some biodegradable.
-Usually, greywater is considered as a “low-risk” wastewater.
+Usually, greywater is considered “low-risk” wastewater.

 By “definition”, the raw greywater should not contain organic matter and microorganisms.
 It does not mean, however, that it can be released “as-it-is” into nature.
 Chemical compounds may be harmful to human health and when accumulated in larger concentrations – to the environment.
-Also, the bathwater, shower water, and water discharged by the washing machine (from soiled underwear) may have traces of human excrements and urine.
+Also, the bathwater, shower water, and water discharged by the washing machine (from soiled underwear) may have traces of human excrement and urine.

 Fortunately, basic greywater treatment systems are much simpler than those for blackwater, and for typical end-user (flushing toilets and outdoor irrigation), relevant regulations are not too restrictive.